With so many university personal statement examples available, how do you know if you’re reading a good one?

 After all, personal statement examples can teach you how to write and structure your application, and you can quickly learn how to write a personal statement by examining others.

-Undergraduate personal statements should highlight relevant academic and practical experience, academic skills, ambitions and suitability for the degree field.
-This undergraduate personal statement example for Economics clearly illustrates these three critical elements.
+Postgraduate personal statements should highlight relevant academic and practical experience, research skills and ambitions and their suitability for the course.
+This postgraduate personal statement example for Population, Family & Reproductive Health considers these three critical elements.

-Undergraduate degree personal statement examples are sometimes referred to as personal mission statements or statements of purpose, so if you’re tasked with writing a personal mission statement, the following example will work for you.
+Studying master’s degree personal statement examples can be especially valuable.
+They’re sometimes referred to as personal mission statements or statements of purpose, so if you’re tasked with writing a personal mission statement, the following example will work for you.

 I’ve broken down this personal statement example section by section, with a commentary on each element.